StoccoDavide/LEM-LAST/README.md

 # LEM (Large Expressions Management)

-This is a module for the `LEM` (Large Expressions Management) package.
+This is a module for the `LEM` (Large Expressions Management) module.
 It contains the functions to deal with large expressions management.
 The module can be used to veil and unveil large expressions to avoid expression swell.

 The code in this repository is hopefully an improved version of the code provided in Wenqin Zhou's PhD thesis *Symbolic Computation Techniques for Solving Large Expressions*.